ingo/ingo.github.io/_recipes/blueberry_bagel_bread_pudding.md

 ---
 category: Desserts
 description: This bread pudding gives the classic comfort food a fun twist by using blueberry bagels and folding in fresh blueberries.
-The custard-soaked bagels soften into a sweet, fruity bread pudding flecked with bursts of fruit.
-Using bagels instead of bread gives this an extra chewy texture.
-The blueberries provide little pockets of jammy sweetness in each bite.
-Top with whipped cream or vanilla ice cream.
-The bagels make this extra rich.
-Their chew provides great contrast with the custard.
 image: blueberry_bagel_bread_pudding.jpg
 size: 6 servings
 time: 1 hour
 title: Blueberry Bagel Bread Pudding
 ---

+ The custard-soaked bagels soften into a sweet, fruity bread pudding flecked with bursts of fruit.
+Top with whipped cream or vanilla ice cream.

 ### Ingredients

 * `3 tbsp` unsalted butter